OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ## Mobile App Security Testing

+Before we dive into the technical ins-and-outs, we'll provide a brief overview of general security testing principles and key terminology.
+The concepts introduced are largely identical to those found in other types of penetration testing, so if you are an experienced tester, you may want to skip this chapter.

 Throughout the guide, we use "mobile app security testing" as a catch-all phrase for evaluating the security of mobile apps using static and dynamic analysis.
 In practice, you'll find that various terms such as "mobile app penetration testing", "mobile app security review", and others are used somewhat inconsistently in the security industry, but those terms refer to roughly the same thing.
 Usually, a mobile app security test is done as part of a larger security assessment or penetration test that also encompasses the overall client-server architecture, as well as server-side APIs used by the mobile app.

 In this guide we cover mobile app security testing in two different contexts.
 The first one is the "classical" security test done towards the end of the development life cycle.
 Here, the tester gets access to a near-final or production-ready version of the app, identifies security issues, and writes a (usually devastating) report.
 The other context is implementing requirements and automating security tests from the beginning of the software development life cycle.
 In both cases, the same basic requirements and test cases apply, but there's a difference in the high-level methodology and level of interaction with the client.